Real Estate Intelligence Series | Module 1 of 6

 ↳ The most expensive mistake

-Every percentage point above market value costs ~8 additional days of marketing.
-A property with a +15% premium sits on average 120 days longer than one priced to market.
+Up to about +5% above market the effect stays moderate - at +10% it tips: the Kreissparkasse Köln study 2023 measures ~63 days at +5%, but ~281 days at +10% overpricing.
+A property with a +15% premium means considerably more than half a year of standstill.
 The irony: after 4 months the price usually gets cut anyway - and then it sells as a "price reduction", which pushes the achievable price down further.

 04 Feature engineering - what the model needs to know